DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 How shall I put this delicately… I was not necessarily impressed by the country’s choice to organize the information through keywords (instead of categories) as much as I was by their confidence of doing so.
-Somehow it sounded as if they’d found the ultimate solution to the issue of the traditional systematic organizations (again, i.e. chronological order) by making the design choices they’d made for both publications.
-But it also sounded like they hadn’t defined the issue, yet strongly stood behind their solution for it.
-What is the issue at stake, exactly?
-Russian pavilion says: the limited choice of classifying options given by the traditional formats.
+Somehow it sounded as if they’d found the ultimate solution to the issue of traditional systematic organizations (again, i.e. chronological order) by making the design choices they’d made for both publications.
+But it also sounded like they hadn’t *defined* the issue, yet strongly stood behind their solution for it.
+What is the issue at stake here, exactly?
+The Russian pavilion states it as: the limited choice of classifying options given by the traditional formats.
 I agree, but is there a need to occupy the whole pavilion in order to ‘solve' this?
-Isn’t it impressive that most structures don’t seem to care about their content not being read?
+Isn’t it impressive enough that most structures don’t seem to care about their content not being read?

 The pavilion’s idea of randomness brings me to an excerpt from a poem I wrote about the Venice Biennale of Architecture in 2021: